SoFairOA/Dataset/README.md

 https://core.ac.uk/exports/SoFAIR_Annotation_Dataset.zip

+ADDENDUM

+There is now an extension to the above dataset that can be downloaded from the following link:

+https:://core.ac.uk/exports/SoFAIR_Annotation_Dataset_Extension.zip

+This additional file contains an additional 1265 papers from 4 domains (Medicine, Physics, Biochemistry and Engineering.

 Additionally, there is a spreadsheet with the metadata for all papers included in this repository.

 [1] Waltman, Ludo, and Nees Jan Van Eck.
 "A new methodology for constructing a publication‐level classification system of science."
 Journal of the American Society for Information Science and Technology 63.12 (2012): 2378-2392.